Terms & Conditions

 B) This disclaimer governs your use of our website.

-C) By using our website you accept this disclaimer in full.
-If you disagree with this disclaimer in any respect you must not use our website.
-We may review the disclaimer (LAST UPDATE: 29.05.2018) from time to time and any revision will apply from the time of its publication on our website.
+C) By using our website you accept this disclaimer, our Delivery and Returns policy and our Terms and Conditions in full.
+If you disagree with any aspect you must not use our website.
+We may review this (LAST UPDATE: 07.06.2021) from time to time and any revision will apply from the time of its publication on our website.

 B) By using our website you accept and agree that we can place both essential and non-essential cookies on your device.
 If you do disable cookies then some functions on our website might not work so well.